OWASP/Docker-Security/D04 - Secure Defaults and Hardening.md

 ### Container

 Also for the containers, best practice is: do no install unnecessary packages [1].
 Alpine Linux has a smaller footprint and has per default less binaries on board.
 It still comes with a set of binaries like `wget` and `netcat` (provided by busybox) though.
-In a case of an application breakout into the container those binaries could help an attacker "phoning home".
-So if you want to put the bar higher you should look into "distroless" [2] images.
+In a case of an application breakout into the container those binaries could help an attacker "phoning home" and retrieven some tool.
+If you want to put the bar higher you should look into "distroless" [2] images.

 There are a couple of further options you should look into.
 What can affect the security of the host kernel are defective syscalls.
 In a worst case this can lead to a privilege escalation from a container as a user to root on the host.
 So-called capabilities are a superset from the syscalls.